spyrgalaz/DNN/README.md

  </table>

 ## Timeseries Analysis
-* Data Preprocessing
+* Data Preprocessing with Pandas
+* Building SARIMA model with pdarima
-* Building Data Pipeline with TensorFlow tf.Data
+* Building Data Pipeline with TensorFlow tf.data

 ### Predictive Model for Software Failure using LSTM  and Comparison with SARIMA
 This problem comprised of a single series of observations and model is required to learn from the series of past observations to predict the next value in the sequence.